-Email signature images used to promote certifications can instantly establish credibility with a recipient.
-Like using them on a business card, they are a powerful visual cue.
-They let people now that they are dealing with a professional.
+An email signature with certifications can instantly establish credibility with a recipient, especially those with images.
+Like using them on a business card, they’re a powerful visual cue.
+They let people know that they’re dealing with a professional.

 What do we mean by a ‘certification’?
 It could simply be a ‘PhD’ or similar set of initials after a user’s name.
 It could be the crest of the New York State Bar Association if you’re a lawyer.
 It could be a Microsoft Certified IT Professional logo if you’re an IT administrator.
 There can be many variants of email signature images used for certifications as a result.

-Using email signature images in this way reduces confusion over relevant corporate qualifications.
+Using an email signature with certifications and images in this way reduces confusion over relevant corporate qualifications.
 They let you promote your business via a channel that will be viewed by thousands of recipients a day

 Check out our top 10 DOs & DON’Ts on how to use email signature images for certifications.
 Find out how to decide which ones to include in your email messages to external contacts.